eqbal/toptal_task/README.md

 Notes:
 ---

+- Please login as an admin (username:admin / pass:1234) so you can check out all the admins features like tracking other accounts.

 - I chose Rails 4 for this exercise for simplicity, but usually in production mode I use Sinatra/Grape/Rack for simple API calls.

 - I'm using Ruby 2.0 (MRI) for simplicity, usually for production environment I use jRuby implementation with threaded server like Puma.